renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

     ```
     /review auto_approve
     ```
-    PR-Insight will automatically approve the PR, and add a comment with the approval.
+    Khulnasoft Merge will automatically approve the PR, and add a comment with the approval.

-    You can also enable auto-approval only if the PR meets certain requirements, such as that the `estimated_review_effort` label is equal or below a certain threshold, by adjusting the flag:
-    ```
-    [pr_reviewer]
-    maximal_review_effort = 5
-    ```

 !!! tip  "Code suggestions"